Lege19/newc/README.md

 #### `for`

-In Rust, `for` loops can only be used with an iterator: (`for i in iterator`), this is usually fine, but it does miss out on some flexibility offered by C's `for` loops (`for (initialiser; condition; updater)`, so newc will support both.
-The compiler will interpret one or the other depending on whether there are parenthesis (conveniently both C and Rust reject missing or unneeded parenthesis, so this is compatible with both).
+In Rust, `for` loops can only be used with an iterator: (`for i in iterator`), this is usually fine, but it does miss out on some flexibility offered by C's `for` loops (`for (initialiser; condition; updater)`), so newc will support both.
+The compiler will interpret one or the other depending on whether there are parenthesis (conveniently both C and Rust reject missing or unneeded parenthesis, so this is 'compatible' with both).

 ### Types

-Rust has a wonderful type system so most of newc's type system will be the same.

 #### Pointers